nhibernate/nhibernate-core/CONTRIBUTING.md

 Before creating an issue, please do your best to verify the existence of the problem.
 This reduces noise in the issue tracker and helps conserve the resources of the team for more useful tasks.
 Note the issue number for future steps.

+If you are familiar with NHibernate inner working and want to directly fix the issue, you may also contribute a PR without writing a separated issue, provided you describe the fixed issue in the PR.

 ## Fork and Clone from GitHub

 The main GitHub repository is at [https://github.com/nhibernate/nhibernate-core][2].
 If you plan to contribute your test case or improvement back to NHibernate, you should visit that page and fork the repository so you can commit your own changes and then submit a pull request.